crosshj/docker-react-native-build/README.md

   - app would not install
   - rebuilt in debug mode
   - installed fine but show error, fixed with - https://stackoverflow.com/a/38874952/1627873
-  -
+  - installed, ran fine
+  - will rebuild in release mode to verify

 # overall status
 - [X] Got a project building an apk.
-- [ ] Installed apk and works on Android phone.
+- [X] Installed apk and works on Android phone.
 - [ ] Customized and modified like crazy.
 - [ ] Built some stuff.